ssnl/dotaPredict/README.md

     + On OSX 10.10, mock_input.cpp is compiled with

             gcc -o mock mock_input.cpp -L /usr/local/lib -ldoublefann -lm -stdlib=libstdc++ -lstdc++ -I /usr/local/include/

-## Progress
-+ FANN can train a network with ~10% error rate on test set.
-However, some internal bugs of FANN prevent me from using the trained network.
-+ ~5 epoches using PyBrain gives ~0.04 average error and ~11.5% error rate on test set.